EvaMary82/emar2130/README.md

  ## Video Demo
  [![Video Demo](/public/images/landing%20page%20screenshot.png)](https://vimeo.com/833521748?share=copy)

+ ## Installation

+To install and run this project follow the steps as laid out

+1. Clone the repository using the command : git clone https:// https://github.com/EvaMary82/emar2130-tracker

+2. Install dependencies.
+Node js using this command – npm install

+3. Start server by running the command npm run start

+4. Open web browser and visit http://localhost:8888 to access the project

  ## Responsive Design

 Please note that the tracker has limited responsiveness.
 The desktop view is optimized for a MacBook Pro 14" screen with a width of 1512px.
 The mobile view is designed to look best on an iPhone 13/13 Pro with a width of 390px.